Q: “Are there any scholarships available?”

 A: In 2023, the program officially begins on Saturday, June 10th.
 If coming from the States, you should plan to fly the night of Friday, June 9th, arriving in Milano early Saturday morning.
 If you’re coming from somewhere else in Europe, you should plan to arrive in Italy at Malpensa Airport (MXP) sometime Saturday morning, June 10th, before 11:30am.

-Q:“Once I’m in Italy, how do I get to Menaggio?”
+Q:“Once I’m in Italy, how do I get to Arona?”

 Q:“I’m on medication for a chronic condition.
-Can I buy my medication in Menaggio?”
+Can I buy my medication in Arona?”

 Q:“How can I find music for the ensembles I’m assigned?”